-“You might speak with an insurance licensed agent in your state, and you may be offered insurance products for sale. “
+“You might speak with a licensed insurance agent in your state and may be offered insurance products for sale. “

 These pay-per-click (PPC) ads and annuity websites are lead and data mining companies trying to capture your info to sell to random unvetted insurance agents and financial advisors.